VirtualParadise/PHOP/Docs/DevDiary.md

 # Development diary
-This is a running commentary on the porting and development of VWAS.
-I write this in the hopes that information and critiques added will be of use to other developers, both of JS applications and those building on VWAS.
+This is a running commentary on the porting and development of PHOP/VWAS.
+I write this in the hopes that information and critiques added will be of use to other developers, both of JS or PHP applications and those building on PHOP/VWAS.

-*These articles are written in no particular order*
+*These entries are written in no particular order*

+## Keeping focused on the milestone at hand
+My biggest priority on PHOP *should be* to get the core and already existing code to a PHP standalone architecture with React.
+So far, I have had to stop myself from doing
+following:

+* **Doing my own fork of React** - I am not happy with the lack of [docblocks] (https://github.com/igorw/evenement/pull/14#issuecomment-18460477) and I think there could be a more simple solution for PHP HTTP serving out there.
+But it is irrelevant to the project at hand.

+* **Writing a full-blown config handler** - I want a system like Nini from C# and a web interface for configuring PHOP, rather than just doing it by PHP file as is currently the case.
+Such a big undertaking is best left to when the core porting is done.

+* **Starting work on PHOP 2** - I have big plans (see ToDo.md) for PHOP, but I keep rushing to start preliminary work on the code for such features, out of excitement.
+I risk tiring myself too fast of the project if I do so, by overwhelming myself with both porting and new feature design.

+* **Writing my own replacement framework for core PHP functionality** - It is perhaps no secret that [PHP's framework is of bad and/or outdaded design](http://me.veekun .com/blog/2012/04/09/php-a-fractal-of-bad-design/), which I would like to solve by writing a framework of aliases around PHP library functions and classes sometime.

 ## On confusing Javascript patterns
 I am finding difficult in node.js difficult due to strange patterns used in external